PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

     * In either cases , from_tensor_slices, is the magic function.
 * **Application of Convolution** :
-	Nueral Style Transfer: It is all about super imposing 2 images to get a new images. https://www.youtube.com/watch?v=ChoV5h7tw5A&list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF&index=38
+	* Nueral Style Transfer: It is all about super imposing 2 images to get a new images. https://www.youtube.com/watch?v=ChoV5h7tw5A&list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF&index=38
+	* Convnet near to image actually learn the minor features like color and lines, later layers starts to identify complex patterns which are nothing but the combination of features.

 * ##### what is tensorboard?
 How it is used ? should it be used at all ?
   * First of all, you need not have to use it at all the times a model is built.
 You can just scroll through the output of the training output and make a guess manually if the loss is decreasing or increasing.
 However, it might get tricky if the epochs are > 50 then you would need a plot.
 Here you can use **history** can be used to plot the loss and accuracy